FIN-005: Extension and Collection of CreditDate: 07/19/2016 Status: Final

 Reporting of Accounts Receivable:

 As an agency of the Commonwealth of Virginia, the University is required to report accounts receivable information to the DOA on a quarterly basis.
-(See Commonwealth Accounting Policies and Procedures (CAPP) Manual Topic 20505).
 Billing departments not utilizing the Integrated System, as well as the OSP and SFS departments, are required to provide Central AR with the information needed to complete institutional level accounts receivable reporting.

-On an annual basis, the Office of the University Comptroller will submit a report to the University’s Board of Visitors of uncollectible balances approved for write-off by the Write-off Committee.
+On an annual basis, Financial Reporting and Operations will submit a report to the University’s Board of Visitors of uncollectible balances approved for write-off by the Write-off Committee.